NefertitiM/Project-4-Predictors-of-Lung-Cancer/README.md

 ![Lung Cancer Diagnosis vs State Population and Smokers](Output/Lung_Cancer_Diagnosis_vs_State_Population_and_Smokers.png) *Figure 7: Lung cancer diagnosis vs. state population and smokers.*

-## Limitations
-The bar graph above is displaying lung cancer diagnosis due to smoking by the populaiton of each state.
-The Y-axis is population by the millions and the X-axis represents the state and number of smokers in that state.
-As we can see in the graph based on the legend there is no red meaning we can not see the number of lung cancer diagnosis due to smoking.
-The reason for this is because lung cancer diagnosis spefieically related to smoking is such a small number of cases compared to the total population of a state that trying to capture this data was not a proper way of doing so.
-A better, more effective way of seeing lung cancer diagnosis due to smoking would be to break down the population sample.
-Look into smaller sample sizes such as regions or cities.

-## Visuals

 ## Conclusion

 ## Acknowledgments

-We would like to thank the authors of the original dataset and the research community for their valuable contributions to this field.